 At the Upper School, drama and theatre form a dynamic, stimulating and rewarding program that prepares boys to be participants, creators and critics of theatre.
-Movement, trust and improvisation exercises, along with acting theory, theatrical design, theatre history and approaches to and interpretations of scripts, create a strong base.
+Movement, trust and improvisation exercises, acting theory, theatrical design, theatre history and approaches to and interpretations of scripts create a strong base.

 Thespian arts run deep at UCC.
 The school has enjoyed a long history of successful theatre productions for a number of reasons:

 - UCC still stages classical plays.
 A lot of schools have moved away from this art form.